vvscode/docs/docs/atlas-platform/atlas-messaging-service-platform/http-sms.md

 `hosts` and `secure_request_url` may also be used for client polled retrieval.

-[block:callout]
-{
-  "type": "info",
-  "title": "Note",
+> **Note**
+>
-  "body": "Delivery reports must be retrieved from the same host that the original SMS was submitted to.
-For example, if you submit messages to *sms2.mblox.com*, delivery reports for these messages are only available from *sms2.mblox.com*. - Incoming SMS can only be retrieved from *sms1.mblox.com*"
+> Delivery reports must be retrieved from the same host that the original SMS was submitted to.
+For example, if you submit messages to *sms2.mblox.com*, delivery reports for these messages are only available from *sms2.mblox.com*. - Incoming SMS can only be retrieved from *sms1.mblox.com*
-}
-[/block]

 ### Delivery Report Status Codes

 A delivery receipt will contain a status code with one of the following values: